 In 2013, Tangerine Dream composed the music for the video game Grand Theft Auto V, which became one of the most successful games in history.
 Tangerine Dream received the VGX GAMES AWARD in 2013 for the best soundtrack in a computer game.
 The final project that founder Edgar Froese completed together with Tangerine Dream was Zero Gravity, a track performed together with Jean-Michel Jarre for his collaborative album Electronica.

 Over the last 50 years the group has gone through many different line-up changes.
-Since Froese's death in 2015, the group consists of Thorsten Quaeschning, Tangerine Dream member since 2005, Hoshiko Yamane and Ulrich Schnauss.
+Since Froese's death in 2015 until 2020, the group consisted of Thorsten Quaeschning, Tangerine Dream member since 2005, Hoshiko Yamane and Ulrich Schnauss.
 Based on Edgar Froese’s ideas and musical sketches, their first album Quantum Gate, was released on September the 29th, 2017, the 50th anniversary of the band’s founding.
-It is their best-selling record since 1987.
 This marked the band's return to the original sequencer-driven sound for which Tangerine Dream have become known since the 1970s.
 Every live concert ends with a so-called Session, a half an hour of real-time composition that takes you on a musical and visual journey.